-59.1 An aegrotat award may be conferred where a student in their final year of study cannot complete their programme in the foreseeable future due to serious medical or other equivalent reasons, and the student's overall module
+- 59.1.
+An aegrotat award may be conferred where a student in their final year of study cannot complete their programme in the foreseeable future due to serious medical or other equivalent reasons, and the student's overall module results at level 6 (or 5 for foundation degrees) creates an average exceeding 40%. - 59.2.
+An aegrotat award may only be conferred for foundation degree and Honours degree programmes. - 59.3.
+An aegrotat award may not be conferred on programmes accredited by a professional body which does not sanction this form of award.

-- results at level 6 (or 5 for foundation degrees) creates an average exceeding 40%. - 59.2 An aegrotat award may only be conferred for foundation degree and Honours degree programmes. - 59.3 An aegrotat award may not be conferred on programmes accredited by a professional body which does not sanction this form of award. - 59.4 An aegrotat award may not be conferred with any distinction or Honours classification. - 59.5 To be eligible for consideration of an aegrotat award a candidate28 must: - (i) submit the request for an aegrotat award to the Academic Registrar in writing after the publication of results, and; - (ii) be unable to attempt any further modules or undertake any further assessments/reassessments and/or re-takes due to mitigating circumstances for the foreseeable future. - (iii) The application must be accompanied by a medical certificate or other independent evidence demonstrating that the student is unable to continue with the programme of study for the foreseeable future. - 59.6 On consideration of the student's application the appropriate College Board of Examiners may: - (i) award the minimum pass mark for a missed or failed element of assessment if after taking into account the student's performance in other areas of the module in question they are satisfied that the student would have passed the element of assessment and therefore the module had they not had mitigating circumstances at the time of the assessment, or would have passed any reassessment or re-take of the module if they were not prevented by mitigating circumstances from doing so for the foreseeable future.
-If, after re-calculation of the overall module results at level 6 (or 5 for foundation degrees) creates an average exceeding
+- 59.4.
+An aegrotat award may not be conferred with any distinction or Honours classification. - 59.5.
+To be eligible for consideration of an aegrotat award a candidate must: - (i) submit the request for an aegrotat award to the Academic Registrar in writing after the publication of results, and; - (ii) be unable to attempt any further modules or undertake any further assessments/reassessments and/or re-takes due to mitigating circumstances for the foreseeable future. - (iii) The application must be accompanied by a medical certificate or other independent evidence demonstrating that the student is unable to continue with the programme of study for the foreseeable future. - 59.6 On consideration of the student's application the appropriate College Board of Examiners may: - (i) award the minimum pass mark for a missed or failed element of assessment if after taking into account the student's performance in other areas of the module in question they are satisfied that the student would have passed the element of assessment and therefore the module had they not had mitigating circumstances at the time of the assessment, or would have passed any reassessment or re-take of the module if they were not prevented by mitigating circumstances from doing so for the foreseeable future.
+If, after re-calculation of the overall module results at level 6 (or 5 for foundation degrees) creates an average exceeding 40% then the student may have an aegrotat award conferred upon them, or; - (ii) award credit for a missed or failed module if the College Board of Examiners considers that from the overall module results across all modules in the subject area at that level, they can determine that in their academic judgement the student would have passed the module had they not had mitigating circumstances preventing them her/him either attempting the module at the time or as a re-take in the foreseeable future.
+If after the award of credit the student has accumulated the required number of credits for the target award then the student may have an aegrotat award conferred upon her/him if the average of the overall module results at level 6 (or level 5 for foundation degrees) is 40% or above.

-28 A Sub-board of Examiners may make representations on the candidate's behalf where that candidate is unable for medical or other reasons to submit the claim for her/himself.
+&lt;sup>28 A Sub-board of Examiners may make representations on the candidate's behalf where that candidate is unable for medical or other reasons to submit the claim for her/himself.